bekk/bekk-christmas/post/kotlin/kotlin-code-sketching-with-scratch-files-and-kotlin-repl.md

 ![A Kotlin scratch file opened in IntelliJ](https://i.ibb.co/Qmsbvr0/Intelli-J-IDEA-CE-2020-2-1-Scratch-File.png)

 We can see clearly that our Kotlin code has been syntax highlighted in addition to code completion being active, like we're used to when working with regular Kotlin files.
-In general we can write Kotlin code like we normally would otherwise.
+In general we can pretty much write Kotlin code like we normally would in any other IntelliJ Kotlin project.
 One thing to note here is that a Kotlin scratch file does not require us to create an entry point, i.e. a Kotlin application `main` method, so we're able to start typing and executing Kotlin code right away.
 The output will be conveniently displayed in a window to the right of our source code upon hitting **Run Scratch File**.

 ### Including project modules